Job safety analysis: Hierarchy of controls

 Hierarchy of control is a system used in industry to minimize or eliminate exposure to hazards.
 It is a widely accepted system promoted by numerous safety organizations.
 This concept is taught to managers in industry, to be promoted as a standard practice in the workplace.
 Various illustrations are used to depict this system, most commonly a triangle.

 The hierarchy of hazard controls are, in descending order of effectiveness: Elimination, substitution, engineering controls, administrative controls, and personal protective equipment.

+Limitations

+While job safety analysis is widely used to identify and control hazards, it has several limitations.
+The effectiveness of a JSA depends on the knowledge and experience of those conducting the analysis, and hazards may be overlooked if tasks are not fully evaluated.

+JSAs may also be less effective in addressing long-term or less obvious exposures, such as those related to chronic health risk.
+In addition, analyses can become outdated if they are not regularly reviewed and updated to reflect changes in equipment, processes, or work conditions.

 Scope of application

 A job safety analysis is a documented risk assessment developed when company policy directs employees to do so.
 Workplace hazard identification and an assessment of those hazards may be required before every job.

 Analyses are usually developed when directed to do so by a supervisor, when indicated by the use of a first tier risk assessment and when a hazard associated with a task has a likelihood rating of 'possible' or greater.

 Generally, high consequence, high likelihood task hazards are addressed by way of a job safety analysis.
 These may include, but are not limited to, those with a history of, or potential for, injury, harm or damage such as those involving: